 The TWOBILLIONEYES story begins in 2009 when its founder, Bijan Azami, first learned that there are close to one billion people in the world who need glasses but do not have access to them...

 "This was a shocking and heartbreaking discovery to me as a human being and especially as an optician.
-And at first I felt powerless to do anything about it.
+And at first I felt powerless.
 How can I do anything about a problem so big?
 But how can I ignore a problem so large?
 And then I realised that every movement starts with one person's dream; why not mine?
 So I decided to dedicate one day a week to find a solution, and 'Two billion eyes' was born."

 His first step was to share his dream, especially to people outside the world of optics, as he felt that the solution lay with them.
 After a few months, he had twelve supporters (all champions), and the first task was to analyse the problem carefully.